sravanreddy0387/products-test/README.md

-To Run the application follow the below steps
+To Run the application  In the project directory you can run the below steps.
 ### `1) npm install`
 ### `2) npm start`